 Mice are more precise pointers than your finger, so user interface elements can be smaller.
 The screen can display more user interface elements in the same space.
 You can enter more game data without switching screens.

 There is a keyboard for keyboard shortcuts.

 Easy access to wired networking at gigabit speeds.
 Eliminates WiFi interference issues.
 Connect directly to the router in the press box.
 Connect directly to network devices on the sideline.

-Extremely fast access to FTP Server when your Mac is the FTP server.
+Extremely fast access to video file server when your Mac is the server.

 Video Capture Advantages

 Capture video from a camcorder that has a mechanical zoom lens. iPad zoom is limited to about 3 times.
 Typical camcorder zoom is 10 times or more.